 - 4.3 The senior manager with responsibility for safeguarding is the Vice Principal for College Services.
-The college governor responsible for safeguarding will liaise with the LA on child protection issues and in the event of an allegation against the College Principal. - All members of staff have a legal duty to report any disclosure, allegation or suspicion of abuse to the Designated Protection Officer.
+The college governor responsible for safeguarding will liaise with the LA on child protection issues and in the event of an allegation against the College Principal. - 4.4 All members of staff have a legal duty to report any disclosure, allegation or suspicion of abuse to the Designated Protection Officer.
 This must be done without delay when any disclosure/allegation/suspicion is made/arises.
-A CP (Child Protection) 1, form (see Appendix 4) should also be completed, which is then held by the Designated Protection Officer.
+A confidential comment should be raised through the college communication system (ProMonitor) and a CP1 (Child Protection), form (see Appendix 4) should also be completed if requested, which is then held by the Designated Protection Officer.

 In cases of immediate risk of harm all staff must raise concerns directly with Children's Social Care Services on 01942 828300 or the Police.
+The Designated

-The Designated Protection Officer should be informed of this action as soon as possible.
+Protection Officer should be informed of this action as soon as possible.

 - 4.5 The Designated Protection Officer has a legal duty to make a referral to Children's Social Care, in accordance with Wigan Safeguarding Children Board (WSCB) procedures whenever there is reason to suspect that a child is suffering or likely to suffer significant harm.
-Where a professional disagreement occurs between workers when working with children and families, the WSCB Escalation Policy should be referred to - 4.6 Parents/carers should be informed that a referral to Children's Social Care is going to be made, unless informing them may itself place the child, professionals or others at risk e.g.: - where sexual abuse is suspected or disclosed; - · where fabricated or induced illness is suspected; - where there are fears for the safety of a child, or others when informing parents, carers or others; - where it is not possible to contact immediately the parents/carers and prompt action is required to establish or ensure the child's safety.
+Where a professional disagreement occurs between workers when working with children and families, the WSCB Escalation Policy should be referred to - 4.6 Parents/carers should be informed that a referral to Children's Social Care is going to be made, unless informing them may itself place the child, professionals or others at risk e.g.: - where sexual abuse is suspected or disclosed; - where fabricated or induced illness is suspected; - where there are fears for the safety of a child, or others when informing parents, carers or others; - where it is not possible to contact immediately the parents/carers and prompt action is required to establish or ensure the child's safety.